 - Skills for using a Sand Tray

 - Tools to use Puppetry

 At the end of this workshop, participants should be able to:

-- Describe theory and guiding principles of play therapy
+- Describe the theory and guiding principles of play therapy

 - Understand the cognitive and developmental stages of children

-- Illustrate practical and tangible tools for immediate use with client populations
+- Illustrate practical and tangible tools for immediate use with clients

 About this Workshop